Pygmy falcon: Breeding

-Pygmy falcons mark their nests by the use of their faecal matter, but the reasons behind this is unknown.
+Pygmy falcons mark their nests by the use of their faecal matter, but the reasons behind this are unknown.
 It has been suggested that this conspicuous faecal mat (white when fresh and turning pinkish with age) present at the entrance of the chamber could deter snakes and reduce the number of ectoparasites.
 Faecal matter is also thought to boost the immune system of chicks as well as signal to conspecifics.
 Faecal mats at the entrance of occupied chambers may serve as a social signal to indicate to other falcons that a colony is occupied.

-On one occasion a male pygmy falcon was recorded killing another male, and then subsequently took over the dead male's territory and reproduced with the dead male's partner.
+On one occasion, a male pygmy falcon was recorded killing another male, and then subsequently took over the dead male's territory and reproduced with the dead male's partner.

 Breeding occurs between August and February, with a peak in September and December.
-The maximum and most frequent clutch size was three eggs, these falcons usually only breed once or up to three times per season.
+The maximum and most frequent clutch size was three eggs; these falcons usually only breed once or up to three times per season.

 Cooperative breeding

 Pygmy falcon territories are occasionally inhabited by groups, where there are more than two adults living together and tending nestlings.
-There are four potential reasons for this behaviour: defence, co-operative polyandry, delayed dispersal of offspring and cooperation, and thermoregulation (warmth).
-Corroboration for the last is that in winter African pygmy falcons nest further inside the nest of sociable weavers, where there is better insulation.
+There are four potential reasons for this behaviour: defence, co-operative polyandry, delayed dispersal of offspring, cooperation, and thermoregulation (warmth).
+Corroboration for the last is that in winter, African pygmy falcons nest further inside the nest of sociable weavers, where there is better insulation.